fefas/blog.fefas.net/_posts/2017-06-20-what-should-a-developer-really-catch?.md

 on the internet and most ~~experienced~~ developers are missing.

-Maybe because they seem to worry more about _tech-hacks_ than realistic professionalism, that is my guess.
+Maybe because they seem to worry more about _tech-hacks_ than realistic professionalism... that is my guess.

 First of all, I would like to say that this post is both something I have to vent out and a self-critique.

 ## What are we, developers?

 Stop it!
-Let's bring something up: _when we write code, we write solutions... or that's what we're supposed to do._
+Let's bring something up:

+> When we write code, we write solutions... or that's what we're supposed to do.

 No, we aren't coding the next ~~magic~~ wonderful architecture.
 We SHOULD just translate business solutions to a code language that SHOULD solve business